Machine Learning in R with tidymodels: An Introduction

 step_normalize(all_numeric_predictors())

-This recipe first replaces NA values in numeric columns with the column mean.
-Then it centers and scales each numeric predictor to have mean zero and standard deviation one.
+This recipe first replaces NA values in numeric columns with the column mean, then centers and scales each numeric predictor to have mean zero and standard deviation one.
+Declaring steps does not transform data yet — calling prep() trains the preprocessor by computing means and standard deviations from the training data, and bake() applies those learned parameters to produce the cleaned dataset:

 iris_prep <- prep(iris_rec)